WilliamUW/ETHOnline/sponsors/UMA.md

 🏊 Pool Prize: $3,000 in $UMA distributed between all qualifying submissions

 ### Please add a sentence or two on why you're applicable for this prize.
 UMA plays a crucial role verifying the true ownership of wallets and their respective owner's facial hashes through the optimistic oracle.
-Reputable relies on the oracle to report any malpractice (e.g. someone else signed up to FaceConnect with your wallet and their image or they used your image for their wallet).
+Reputable relies on the oracle to report any malpractice (e.g. someone else signed up to FaceLink with your wallet and their image or they used your image for their wallet).

 ### Link to the code where the tech is used.